shrine-maiden-heavy-industries/torii-usb/docs/gateware/usb2_device.rst

 Core USB 2.0 Device Gateware
 ============================

-The *LUNA* gateware library provides a flexible base *USB Device* model, which is designed to provide the basis for creating both application-specific and general-purpose USB hardware.
+The *SOL* gateware library provides a flexible base *USB Device* model, which is designed to provide the basis for creating both application-specific and general-purpose USB hardware.

 USB devices are created using two core components: